Data Center Rack Power Distribution Unit (PDU) Market Size and Share

 Data Center Rack Power Distribution Unit (PDU) Market Analysis by Mordor Intelligence

-The data center rack power distribution unit (PDU) market size is valued at USD 3.01 billion in 2026 and is forecast to reach USD 4.62 billion by 2031, registering an 8.96% CAGR during the period.
+The data center rack power distribution unit (PDU) market size is expected to increase from USD 2.78 billion in 2025 to USD 3.01 billion in 2026 and reach USD 4.62 billion by 2031, growing at a CAGR of 8.96% over 2026-2031.
 Momentum stems from hyperscale expansion, high-density AI workloads, and liquid-cooling adoption, all of which demand redesigned power delivery at the rack level.
 Growing electricity expense, now equal to 40-50% of total site operating cost, keeps power-usage effectiveness (PUE) in sharp focus and accelerates the shift toward intelligent units that enable real-time insight and remote control.
 Vendors are extending firmware capabilities to embed machine-learning models that predict breaker trips and guide dynamic load shedding, thereby turning PDUs into active grid participants rather than passive distribution strips.
 The competitive field shows moderate consolidation because the top five suppliers account for 55-60% of global revenue, yet niche entrants win share in segments below 10 kW where price sensitivity remains acute.
 Liquid-cooling convergence, retrofit demand in legacy sites, and sovereign-cloud mandates together create incremental volume, positioning the data center rack power distribution unit market for durable mid-single-digit growth beyond the forecast horizon.

 Key Report Takeaways